Krishna5972/Salary-Analysis-using-Stackoverflow-s-2020-Dataset/README.md

 ## Business Questions

 ### Question 1: *What is the average salary in different Regions for IT professionals?*
-### Question 2: *Will a Professional degree or Master’s degree help me to get a good salary?*
+### Question 2: *Would a Master’s degree or Professional degree help you to obtain a good salary?*
 ### Question 3: *How is the average salary varied between Small sized organizations and Established Big Companies in different regions?*

 ## Results